What Do Postal Service Mail Carrier Do?

 - Delivery Routing System DRS

-How to Become a Postal Service Mail Carrier
+How do I Become a Postal Service Mail Carrier?

-What education is needed to be a Postal Service Mail Carrier?
+What work experience do I need to become a Postal Service Mail Carrier?

-Career changers with experience as a Postal Service Mail Carrier sometimes find work in one of the following fields:
+Those who work as a Postal Service Mail Carrier sometimes switch careers to one of these choices:

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|